 RSUs generally include a dividend participation right that provides that during vesting periods each RSU is attributed additional RSUs (or fractions thereof) equivalent to any dividends paid on Class A common stock during such period.
-During the three month periods ended March 31, 2018 and 2017, issuances of RSUs pertaining to such dividend participation rights and respective charges to "retained earnings", net of estimated forfeitures (with corresponding credits to "additional paid-in-capital"), consisted of the following:
+During the three month periods ended March 31, 2018 and 2017, dividend participation rights required the issuance of 535,695 and 613,795 RSUs, respectively.